Capitals beat Flyers in overtime, Penguins win East Division - WTMJ

 WILSON SCARE

-As though Tom Wilson wasn’t already the talk of hockey after his actions during a scrum Monday at the New York Rangers, he and the Capitals got quite the scare in the first when he collided leg-on-leg with Aube-Kubel.
+As if Wilson wasn’t already the talk of hockey after his actions during a scrum Monday at the New York Rangers, he was in the spotlight again when he collided leg-on-leg with Aube-Kubel in the first period.
 Wilson grabbed at his right knee and put no weight on that leg while he was helped off but returned at the start of the second.

 CAPITALS ABSENCES